 FAST, SLOW and MEMBRANE Modes

 DENSS now (v1.0.0 or later) has convenient options for selecting some good defaults for the vast majority of cases.
 Three “modes” are now included as options to select these defaults, FAST mode, SLOW mode and a new MEMBRANE mode.
-The default mode is SLOW, since this is suitable for most cases and takes about 20 minutes or so on a modern processor with a single core*.
+The default mode is SLOW, since this is suitable for most cases and takes about 2-20 minutes or so on a modern processor*.
 If you have a relatively simple globular shape you can select FAST mode using the -m option of denss.py, which will take about 30 to 60 seconds*.
 If you have a membrane protein, or actually any object that might have negative contrast, you can use the MEMBRANE mode instead.
 Read below for more details on this mode.

 SLOW mode will set the box size to be Dmax * oversampling, and will set the number of samples (N) to 64 by adjusting the voxel size.
 FAST mode will use 32 samples instead.
-Additionally, SLOW mode will not enable shrink-wrap (described below) until step 5000, whereas FAST mode will start shrink-wrap at step 1000.
 Other options affected by these modes can be found on the Advanced Options page.
 All of the options can still be overridden when using these modes by explicitly setting them.

 MEMBRANE mode, new as of version 1.4.9, disables the positivity restraint and thus allows for negative contrast.
 Similar to SLOW mode, MEMBRANE mode will use 64 samples.
-However, since positivity is turned off, shrink-wrap will start immediately, rather than at step 5000.
+However, since positivity is turned off, shrink-wrap will start immediately.
 While this mode is designed for objects with negative contrast, it will work even in cases that do not have significant negative contrast.
 However, note that due to Fourier truncation, you may find that negative regions immediately surround positive regions, so be careful not to over interpret the density values.